 The Financial Aid Office maintains information on scholarships and bursaries external to Mount Saint Vincent University.
-Please contact the Financial Aid Office (or check the bulletin board outside Evaristus 219) for more information.
+Please contact the Financial Aid Office for more information.

 3.1.2 Bursaries Available Through Mount Saint Vincent University

 Bursaries are need-based awards intended to assist students in financial difficulty with the costs of attending Mount Saint Vincent University.
 All bursaries awarded through Mount Saint Vincent University require a formal application which includes specific and detailed financial information.
 Applications are available from the Financial Aid Office, as well as, the Registrar's Office, Students' Union and online at msvu.ca in October.